 The Digital Agency Overview: Japan’s Digitization Push Gets in Gear

-In May, the Japanese Diet approved six bills aimed at updating the country’s outdated digital infrastructure.
-The most noteworthy outcome of the legislative package — the creation of the Digital Agency, a new government organization to centralize the government’s digitization push.
-However, the government has been promising to modernize its services for decades, prompting the question: will this time be different?
+Japan’s Digital Agency, a new government organization to centralize the government’s digitization push, began operations on Sept.
+1. The agency is part of an ambitious digitization agenda, but the government has been promising to modernize its services for decades.
+This prompts the question: will this time be different?

 Promoting the development and deployment of advanced technologies is becoming an increasingly urgent issue.
 With the U.S. and China decoupling in the technology sector, countries everywhere are adapting to a rapidly changing geopolitical landscape that has major ramifications for sensitive supply chains and advanced economic sectors.
 For Tokyo, which is squarely aligned with Washington in the U.S.-China split, digitization and a sustained technological push is imperative.